itsramiel/react-native-audio-playback/README.md

 ## Sample Rates and Channel Counts

-If you don't know what is a `Sample Rate` or `Channel Count` and seem to be off-put bey them! **Don't be**.
+If you don't know what is a `Sample Rate` or `Channel Count` and seem to be off-put by them! **Don't be**.

 While these terms can be intimidating, it is really simple to understand enough to get this library working.
+One important thing to note is that all of your audio files should be in the same sample rate and channel count.

 ### Sample Rate: